Is 3d Printing Cheaper Than Injection Molding?

 Additionally, 3D printing is more environmentally friendly than injection molding, as it produces less waste and uses fewer resources.
 It also requires less energy to produce a 3D printed part than it does to produce an injection molded part.

-Read More: What Is Parting Line In Injection Molding?
+Read More: How To Reduce Flow Mark In Injection Molding?

 What are the advantages of injection molding over 3D printing?